-(a) Must be unflavored whole milk for children age one.
+- (a) Must be unflavored whole milk for children age one.
 Must be unflavored low-fat (1 percent) or unflavored fat-free (skim) milk for children two through five years old.
-Must be unflavored low-fat (1 percent), unflavored fat-free (skim), or flavored fat-free (skim) milk for children six years old and older.

-(e) At least one serving per day must be whole grain-rich.

-In the same meal service, dried beans or dried peas may be used as a meat alternative or as a vegetable; however, such use does not satisfy the requirement for both components.
-Roasted peas may be used as a meat alternative or fruit/vegetable for snacks.

-Commercially added fruit or nuts in flavored yogurt do not fulfill the fruit or meat alternative component.

-(b) Yogurt must contain no more than 23 grams of total sugars per 6 ounces. (c) Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. (d) A vegetable may be used to meet the entire fruit requirement.
-When two vegetables are served at lunch or supper, two different kinds of vegetables must be served.

-Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
-One ounce of meat and meat alternates is equal to one ounce equiv-

-(g) Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).

-(h) No more than 50% of the requirements shall be met with peanut butter, other nut or seed butters, nuts or seeds.
-Peanut butter, other nut or seed butters, nuts or seeds shall be combined with another meat/meat alternative to fulfill the requirements at lunch or dinner.
-For purpose of determining combinations-1 oz of nuts or seeds is equal to 1 oz cooked lean meat, poultry, or fish
+Must be unflavored low-fat (1 percent), unflavored fat-free (skim), or flavored fat-free (skim) milk for children six years old and older. - (b) Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day - (c) A vegetable may be used to meet the entire fruit requirement.
+When two vegetables are served at lunch or supper, two different kinds of vegetables must be served. - (d) At least one serving per day, across all eating occasions, must be whole grain-rich.
+Grain-based desserts do not count towards meeting the grains requirement. - (e) Meat and meat alternates may be used to meet the entire grains requirement a maximum of three times a week.
+One ounce of meat and meat alternates is equal to one ounce equivalent of grains. - (f) Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal). - (g) No more than 50% of the requirements shall be met with peanut butter, other nut or seed butters, nuts or seeds.
+Peanut butter, other nut or seed butters, nuts or seeds shall be combined with another meat/meat alternative to fulfill the requirements.
+For purpose of determining combinations-1 oz of nuts or seeds is equal to 1 oz cooked lean meat, poultry, or fish - (h) In the same meal service, dried beans or dried peas may be used as a meat alternative or as a vegetable; however, such use does not satisfy the requirement for both components.
+Roasted peas may be used as a meat alternative or fruit/vegetable for snacks. - (i) Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - (j) Commercially added fruit or nuts in flavored yogurt do not fulfill the fruit or meat alternative component.